California Psalms

 30 I watch and listen, widening my eyes and ears.

-of the work regime of splendid orchestras, I hardly thought
+of famed orchestras’ work regimes, I hardly thought

 5